mitotic/otrace/docs/FAQ.rst

 provide a detachable terminal for using *otrace* with server processes.
 This terminal can only be accessed by the user who owns the server process.
 Anyone who is able to login with privileges to access the *otrace* terminal can directly execute unix shell commands in any case.
-However, it should be kept in mind that the very features that make *otrace* useful also make it easier for someone who has acquired login privileges to examine variables in a running program, or even modify code, without having to edit files and restart the program.
-(The ``lock`` command and the ``safe_mode`` parameter provide some protection in such a scenario.)
+However, the features that make *otrace* useful also make it easier for someone who has acquired unauthorized login privileges to examine variables in a running program, or even modify code, without having to edit files and restart the program.
+This can be prevented by using the ``lock`` command to password-protect the *otrace* terminal.
+(The ``safe_mode`` parameter can help prevent inadvertent modification of the running program.)

 Does it work with Python 3?